RapidFuge/Create-Server-Modpack/README.md

 # Rapid's Create & Miscellaneous ModPack
 A small modpack I made because I was bored and Create is awesome.

+There is a possibility that you may need 5GB of ram to run the modpack.
+But you may experiment with 4GB.
+I also recommend a good enough processor to handle the server.
+I also recommend using a shader.
+[Complementary Shaders - Reimagined](https://modrinth.com/shader/complementary-reimagined) is a good shader that I recommend.

 Step 1: Download the Client mods, and Resource Pack (optional) from the [releases](https://github.com/RapidFuge/Create-Server-Modpack/releases/latest) section.<br>
 Step 2: Use MultiMC or Prism Launcher to create a minecraft instance that is 1.19.2 and the most latest Forge version. and import the client mods in the instance.<br>
 Step 3: Use this docker-compose to easily start a minecraft server.